Character

-Too often we get caught only playing defence.
+Too often we get caught only playing defense.

 Fending people off, reacting, just going with whatever flow